Wilfred/trifle/README.md

 It's now an error to repeat parameters (e.g. calling `(lambda (x x) #null)`) in a function or macro.

+Commas are now treated as whitespace, so `(1, 2, 3)` is a valid list literal.

 ### v0.10